How to Use Open Innovation Challenges to Your Advantage

 Every industry is different, meaning innovation leaders are likely to face setbacks unique to their niche.
 We’ve covered each of the most frequently encountered open innovation challenges below to keep this guide as inclusive as possible.
 For more tailored advice, check out a few case studies to read up on innovation strategies that worked for companies like yours.
 But do that later, stick with us for now, we are about to get to the good part.

-This one might seem like a no-brainer, but it is the root of countless open innovation challenges.
+For innovation leaders focused on driving a culture of innovation, low employee engagement can be quite a roadblock.
 Each member of your organization plays a vital role in its operations, from customer relations to website development.
 To truly harness the power of this collective knowledge, employee engagement must be a top priority.

 Meaningful participation often requires a cultural shift within the workplace, but it can be challenging to pinpoint the areas that need improvement in your company’s culture.
 Consider comparing your business practices with the standards set forth by environmental social governance (ESG).
 Employees are people, and people feel good about supporting companies that align with their values.
 More mindful business processes can also enhance your brand’s image and conserve company resources.